What Is a Prolactin Test?

 - Breast milk production (very rare)

-Causes of Abnormal Prolactin Levels
+Causes of Low Prolactin

 After a few days, you’ll get the results of your prolactin test in the form of a number.